 STEVEN MAURER was a partner in the firm from 1984 until he was appointed Clackamas County Judge in 1988.
 He then rejoined the firm upon retirement from the bench in 2013.
 He is now fully retired from the practice of law.

 LARRY PETERSON has had a very interesting legal career including 28 years of service in the U.S. Army and Army Reserve.
 He was an officer for Operation Just Cause, a JAG officer in Haiti, and a commander in Bosnia and Kosovo during his military service.
 LARRY PETERSON retired as a Lieutenant Colonel in 2007 while serving as Assistant Staff Judge Advocate for Special Operations Command.

 The firm has successfully handled many significant wrongful death and personal injury cases since 1982.
 The attorneys also handle other problems and disputes that may have to be resolved in court, including divorce cases.
-This is why the attorneys at GLAZER, MAURER & PETERSON, P.C. take pride in describing themselves as "trial lawyers."

 To us, each case is important.
 Past clients know the personal concern we feel for them.
 If you would like the name of a reference, please ask.

 Particularly after someone has been injured, he or she cannot afford to pay an attorney at the usual hourly rate for the many hours of work necessary to recover compensation.
-If a client does want to pay by the hour, this can be arranged, but usually clients choose a contingent fee arrangement whereby the attorney is paid out of the money recovered -- if there is no recovery, there is no fee.
+If a client does want to pay by the hour, this can be arranged, but most clients choose a contingent fee arrangement whereby the attorney is paid out of the money recovered -- if there is no recovery, there is no fee.
 GLAZER, MAURER & PETERSON, P.C. offers a contingent fee agreement in many cases.
 Please feel free to discuss fees with us when you come in for a consultation.